Skip to main content

 So far, there have been no reports of illness due to consumption of the tuna products, according to the U.S. Food and Drug Administration (FDA).

-Caused by bacteria that can spread through many foods, including deli meats and dairy products that haven't been treated to kill bacteria, listeria infection, or listeriosis, can be very serious in pregnant women, seniors and people with weakened immune systems, according to the Mayo Clinic.
+Caused by bacteria that can spread through many foods, including deli meats and dairy products that haven't been treated to kill bacteria, listeria infection, or listeriosis, can cause serious complications such as miscarriages and stillbirths in pregnant women, and can be very serious in seniors and people with weakened immune systems, according to the Mayo Clinic.
 Symptoms can include diarrhea, vomiting and an upset stomach.

 The recalled tuna salad products feature "Sell Thru Dates" ranging from July 16 to July 19, 2025, the U.S. Food and Drug Administration (FDA) reports.